ARMmbed/uvisor/docs/core/PORTING.md

 **Table 2**.
 Example uVisor configuration values

-Following the descriptions of Table 1, some values are common among the 4 devices:
+Following the descriptions of Table 1, some values are common among the four devices:

-* `NVIC_VECTORS` is the maximum `NVIC_VECTORS(i)`, hence it is 122.
+- `NVIC_VECTORS` is the maximum `NVIC_VECTORS(i)`, hence it is 122.
-* `FLASH_LENGTH_MIN` and `SRAM_LENGTH_MIN` are 0x80000 and 0x10000, respectively.
+- `FLASH_LENGTH_MIN` is 0x80000, and `SRAM_LENGTH_MIN` is 0x10000.
-* `FLASH_ORIGIN`, `FLASH_OFFSET` and `SRAM_OFFSET` are the same for all the devices, so they will be common to all configurations.
+- `FLASH_ORIGIN`, `FLASH_OFFSET` and `SRAM_OFFSET` are the same for all the devices, so they are common to all configurations.

-The remaining values must be combined to form distinct configurations.
-In this case we only need to combine `SRAM_ORIGIN` and `CORE_*`.
-If you look at the table above, you will see that they appear in 2 out of the 4 possible value combinations.
-Hence, we have a total of 2 uVisor configurations.
-We call them after the parameters that make them unique:
+You must combine the remaining values to form distinct configurations.
+In this case, you only need to combine `SRAM_ORIGIN` and `CORE_*`.
+If you look at the table, you will see that they appear in two out of the four possible value combinations.
+Hence, you have a total of two uVisor configurations.
+Call them after the parameters that make them unique:

 ```bash
 CONFIGURATION_0x20000000_CORTEX_M4 = {0x0, 0x400, 0x20000000, 0x400, 0x80000, 0x10000, 122, CORE_CORTEX_M4}